FullHuman/purgecss-docs/extractors.md

 ## Using an extractor

-Using an extractor can be useful is you noticed that purgecss does not remove enough unused css or remove used ones.
+Using an extractor can be useful if you notice that purgecss does not remove enough unused css or removes used ones.

-Using an specific extractor for an extension should provide you with the best accuracy.
-If you want to purge exclusively html file, you might want to consider the `purge-from-html` extractor.
+Using a specific extractor for an extension should provide you with the best accuracy.
+If you want to purge exclusively html files you might want to consider the `purge-from-html` extractor.

 You can use an extractor by settings the extractors option in the purgecss config file.